Weather: Heavy rain, winds hit Coromandel, Te Aroha, Waikato and other North Island regions

 Shift manager Craig Dally said the group were treated for mild hypothermia after getting themselves out of the water.

-It was one of dozens of jobs emergency services have been called to as wild weather hammered the area overnight
+It was one of dozens of jobs emergency services have been called to as wild weather hammered the area overnight.

 Waikato areas, including Te Aroha, and the Coromandel Peninsula have been hardest hit by a deluge of rain and strong winds that dragged down powerlines and left locals without power.

-Three sections of State Highway 25 remained closed overnight as flooding and slips caused trouble in the area.
+Three sections of State Highway 25 remain closed this morning by flooding and slips in the area.

 Power outages were reported in nearly 150 homes, as strong winds ripped powerlines and trees to the ground.

-Cyclone-strength winds battering Te Aroha for the past few days have seen 86 homes left in the dark, while trees flattening power lines have affected a further 65 properties in the Thames suburb of Tapu.
+Cyclone-strength winds battering Te Aroha for the past few days left 86 homes in the dark, while trees flattening power lines have affected a further 65 properties in Tapu on the Thames coast.

 Powerco estimated that the affected properties won't have their lights back on until midday at the earliest.
 Some have been without power since yesterday morning.